 There is the potential for misunderstanding language in a generic DIY Will template that you might find somewhere for free.
 This could lead to inadvertent errors or misses

 It’s true; there are many options out there for you to choose from when you’re trying to figure out what is the best online Will service, and we admit...we’re a bit biased.
 But let us share why we think (know) Trust & Will is superior.

 Our online Estate Planning documents were all created by lawyers, so you can be confident you’re preparing a plan that will hold up in court.
 And if you need help?
 Our customer support is unparalleled - Just ask any one of our happy customers.
 We’ve got a 4.9/5 star rating, from more than 1,000 customers on Trustpilot!

 Our driving mission is to create affordable, legitimate, concrete Estate Plans for anyone who needs them.
 We’re pretty proud of what we’ve been able to do, and we think you’ll see why the moment you start your Estate Plan with us!

 If you’re ready to write your DIY Will, or if you need to update an existing Will or Estate Plan, there’s no time like today to get started.
 Creating your Will with a trusted online platform like Trust & Will is the perfect way to take that first step.

 We combine the ease of a DIY Will but are as legitimate as working with a lawyer.
-So if you’re ready to safeguard your future today so that you can worry less tomorrow, Get Started creating your own Will with Trust & Will!
+So if you’re ready to safeguard your future today so that you can worry less tomorrow, Get started by creating your Will Online with Trust & Will!